-Christophe was born on the island of Grenada, a British colonial acquisition.
-His parents were slaves brought to Grenada with thousands of other West Africans to work in the sugar industry.
-These slaves in the sugar industry were known for their fierce and determined nature to resist the institution of slavery.
+Christophe was born on the island of Grenada, a British colony.
+His parents were Africans who were enslaved and taken to Grenada with thousands of other West Africans to work in the sugar industry.
+These West Africans in the sugar industry were known for their fierce and determined nature to resist the white institution of slavery.
 The revolutionary nature of Henri Christophe has its roots deeply embedded in his African ancestry.
-Christophe’s obstinate, argumentative, and obdurate nature led his father to sell his services to a French ship’s captain as a cabin boy, before had reached the age of ten.
+Christophe’s obstinate nature led his father to ‘sell his services’ to a French ship’s captain as a cabin boy, before had reached the age of ten.

 The French forces were defeated and Haiti was declared an independent republic on November 27, 1803.
 The Republic of Haiti was divided into two states, and Christophe was elected president of the Northern State in February of 1807, and Alexandre Petion was elected president of the Southern Republic of Haiti in March.
 The division between the republics was to last for a decade.
 President Christophe set out to improve all aspects of life in the Northern Province.
 One of his major concerns and preoccupations was the defense of his country from internal and external aggression.
 He had a huge fortress built on a mountain peak overlooking the Le Cap harbor, 3,000 feet above the sea.
 The citadel was named “la Ferriere,” which means the blacksmith’s pouch.